 It has successfully incorporated Asia’s two most popular social channels into live-streaming and real-time consumer experience.
-Check our how Burberry engaged their consumers using WeChat.
+Check out how Burberry engaged their consumers using WeChat.

 7 New Breed Multichannel Marketing Strategies to Implement ASAP

 Despite the various challenges that we’ve talked about, marketers are increasingly steering their time, effort, and investment towards multichannel marketing.
 You got to be where the consumer is.
-And, the consumer today is everywhere – on the mobile, browsing Instagram, switching screens every minute.
+The consumer today is everywhere – on the mobile, browsing Instagram, switching screens every minute.
 In fact, a new study points out that 90% of users move between two screens every single day.
-You simply can’t deny how important going multichannel is.
-What’s important is to figure out is how you win at it.
+You can’t deny how important going multichannel is.
+It’s important is to figure out is how you win at it.

 (1) Track users and user activity across all channels

 Nearly 75% of consumers use multiple engagement channels for interacting with a retailer of choice.
-For creating a consistent and contextual experience for these users across all channels, businesses must first collect all data about these users and their cross-channel behaviors as well as activities.
+When it comes to creating a consistent and contextual experience for these users across all channels, businesses must first collect all data about these users and their cross-channel behaviors and activities.

 If you glance through the State of Multichannel Marketing statistics, you’ll discover that 51% of companies today use at least eight channels for communicating and interacting with their customers.
-However, only 9% of marketers can engage their users across channels on a consistent basis.
+However, only 9% of marketers can engage their users across channels consistently.

-The reason why most marketers fail in cross-channel engagement is that they aren’t able to effectively track their users and their activity.
+Most marketers fail in cross-channel engagement because they aren’t able to effectively track their users and their activity.
 While Google Analytics can help, tracking users is not that easy at all.
 People today turn off cookies and deny disclosing information in forms.
 So, how do you get the information that you need?

-Progressive profiling and browser fingerprinting are two advanced solutions that have helped marketers solve ‘user tracking’ problem.
-With browser fingerprinting you can track something as complicated as user identities, behavior and activities even when they switch their browsers.
+Progressive profiling and browser fingerprinting are two advanced solutions that have helped marketers solve the ‘user tracking’ problem.
+You can track something as complicated as user identities, behavior, and activities with browser fingerprinting even when they switch their browsers.